AbstractSDK/abstract/framework/docs/src/5_platform/8_modules.md

 Installing a module starts by the Owner of the Account requesting the installation of the module on the Account.
 This request is sent to the Manager contract of the Account.
 The request contains the module ID(s) and possible instantiate messages for any App/Standalone modules that should be installed (aka instantiated).

 The Manager contract verifies the request and forwards it to the Module Factory.
-The Module Factory then queries the Version Control (the on-chain module registry) for the module details.
+The Module Factory then queries the Registry (the on-chain module registry) for the module details.
 These module details contain both the version of the module as well as its type-specific data.
 This type-specific data is depicted by the two alternatives (alt) of the returned query.

 Either the query returns an Adapter's address (which is already instantiated) or it returns an App/Standalone code-id.
 This code-id is then used by the Module Factory to instantiate an instance of that module.